What firewall means in ISP context

 Equipment we work with

-Mikrotik RouterOS, FortiGate, pfSense, OPNsense, iptables/nftables on Linux, IPSec/WireGuard.
+MikroTik RouterOS, FortiGate, pfSense, OPNsense, iptables/nftables on Linux, IPSec/WireGuard.
 On large edge, integration with Huawei/Juniper router service modules.

 When it makes sense to talk to us